icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 ### Printing

 * [ngx-print](https://github.com/selemxmn/ngx-print) - A plug n' play Angulae library to print your stuff.
-* [ngx-printify](https://github.com/aesopo1213/ngx-printify) - Angular utility library for simplified printing with a directive for components and a service for programmatic use.
 * [ngx-printer-demo](https://github.com/plaetzchen79/ngx-printer-demo) - A simple Angular service to print a window, parts of a window (div), images, HTMLElements or Angular Objects.

 ### QR Codes